 Outline your Amazon brand identity

 This is the planning phase.
 The first step is to identify your target customer demographic.
 Your Amazon brand identity needs to be designed with your product and customer in mind.
 Ask yourself this question – What is the unique selling proposition of my products?
-Who will buy my products, and why will they buy it?
+Who will buy my products, and why will they buy them?

 Before moving further, take a look at the two Amazon listings below.